A Perfectly Truthful Calibration Measure: Preliminaries

 \end{definition}

-In this paper, we focus on a stronger notion of truthfulness, where the predictor makes predictions for an arbitrary set of $T$ individuals that may not be i.i.d.\ sampled from any underlying distribution.
+In this paper, we study a strictly stronger notion: interim truthfulness.
+In the interim stage, the true distribution of $T$ samples are realized, and the predictor is allowed to deviate and report any prediction sequence, not necessarily a function of the feature space.
 We first extend our definition of calibration errors to this setting, where we evaluate the calibration error of a reported prediction sequence $\vreport = (r_1,\ldots,r_T)$ for the $T$ individuals w.r.t.\ a ground-truth probability sequence $\vpred = (p_1,\ldots,p_T)$.
+We will refer to both definition as truthfulness when it is clear from the context.

 \begin{definition}[Induced calibration error on prediction sequences] Given a calibration measure $\CAL(J)$ defined on prediction-state distributions $J$ over $[0,1]\times \{0,1\}$, we define an induced calibration measure $\CAL(\vreport,\vpred)$ as follows, where $\vreport = (\report_1,\ldots,\report_T)\in [0,1]^T$ is a sequence of predictions and $\vpred = (\pred_1,\ldots,\pred_T)\in [0,1]^T$ is a sequence of ground-truth probabilities.
 Let $J_{\vreport,\vpred}$ be the distribution of $(r_t,y)\in [0,1]\times \{0,1\}$ where $t$ is drawn uniformly from $[T]$, and $y\in \{0,1\}$ is drawn from the Bernoulli distribution with mean $\pred_t$.
 We define